Yang-Mills model for centrally extended 2d gravity: Vacuum solutions

-with $\bar{\varphi}$ a solution to the Liouville equation (\ref{Liouville}) for constant $R=R_0/\ell^2$.
-An expression for the gauge potential solution $(\bar{A}_+,\bar{A}_-)$ can be found by choosing a gauge and solving equation~(\ref{sol-F}).
+with $\bar{\varphi}$ a solution to the Liouville equation (\ref{Liouville}) for $R=R_0/\ell^2$.
+An expression for the gauge potential solution $(\bar{A}_+,\bar{A}_-)$ can be found by choosing a gauge and solving eq.~(\ref{sol-F}).
 Here we will work in the Lorenz gauge

 in which $A_\pm$ and $F_{+-}$ become~\cite{HS}

 with $a=a(x^+,x^-)$ an arbitrary function of its arguments with dimensions of $(\textnormal{length})^2$.
 Upon substitution in eq.~(\ref{sol-F}), we obtain